Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB322', 'How to run cross-browser tests on BrowserStack?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB322.aspx">KB322</a> How to run cross-browser tests on BrowserStack?

 BrowserStack enables testing of your website for cross browser compatibility on real browsers.
-Instant access to multiple desktop and mobile browsers.
-Learn how to configure Selenium  profiles in Rapise to enable connection to BrowserStack services.
+Instant access to multiple desktop and mobile browsers.В  Learn how to configure SeleniumВ  profiles in Rapise to enable connection to BrowserStack services.
 Requires Rapise 5.3+

 ### <a onclick="return RegisterKbClick('KB320', 'Using RVL Loop to generate sequence of file names')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB320.aspx">KB320</a> Using RVL Loop to generate sequence of file names